shay-saharan/SciVizAI/index.md

 AI tools are already reshaping scientific and medical visualization workflows today.
 Practitioners are experimenting with generative tools.
 Publishers are establishing new disclosure requirements.
 Institutions are creating policies about AI disclosure and attribution.
 Many of our day-to-day software now have build in AI features.
 Whether you're skeptical about AI or enthusiastically experimenting, we need to create space for open dialog, and collaboration -  this resource is one way to do that.

-## AI in Science Visualization
+## AI in Science Visualization: Potential and Pitfalls

+Generative AI tools have many potential benefits; they promise to ease complex workflows, facilitate research, and speed production.

+At the same time, AI adoption comes with numerous potential pitfalls, including eithcs concerns to environmental costs.
+Already, creative workers are seeing a worsening job market in the editorial illustration and vfx industries.
+How is the medical and scientific visualization field being affected?

-AI has been an area of intense interest and concern for the field of medical illustration, and science visualization more generally.
-Our assessment is that, at least for the present, AI presents very little threat to the medical illustration field.
-Medical illustration, in contrast to most editorial and other specialty illustration fields, is mostly insulated from AI for the following reasons:
+Our assessment is that, at least for the present, AI presents very little threat to the medical and scientific illustration field, which are mostly insulated from negative AI impacts for the following reasons:

 **Accuracy**: our field is known for rigour and accuracy: while current AI image generators can create superficially impressive images, they are woefully bad at representing even the simplest anatomy, not to mention cell or molecular biology.